bluejello42/Ror2-AP-tracker/README.md

-A rough Risk of Rain 2 tracker for Archipelago, with classic and explore mode support.
+A rough Risk of Rain 2 tracker for Archipelago explore mode (that can track classic mode too)
- todo: get an actual map made up instead of the default poptracker map